Jeremy Pena Player Props: Astros vs. Mariners

 Jeremy Pena At The Plate

-- He has gone deep in 13.0% of his games this season, and 3% of his trips to the plate.
+- In 12.8% of his games this year, he has gone deep, and 3% of his trips to the dish.

-- Pena has had at least one RBI in 28.6% of his games this season (22 of 77), with two or more RBI nine times (11.7%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 28.2% of his games this season, Pena has picked up at least one RBI.
+In nine of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 32 of 77 games this year, and more than once 8 times.
+- In 41.0% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (10.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.